AndreHadjiThomas/GEE-hydroatlas-subbasin-extractor/README.md

 # Sub-basin Extraction Near Gauges (Ontario) — Google Earth Engine + HydroATLAS

-Extract **HydroATLAS Level‑12** sub‑basins intersecting a circular buffer around each gauge and export them as **Shapefiles (zipped)** — one per gauge plus an optional combined ZIP.
+Extract **HydroATLAS Level‑12** sub‑basins intersecting a circular buffer around each gauge and export them as **Shapefiles (zipped)**, one per gauge plus an optional combined ZIP.
 Works locally (no Colab required).

 ## Features
 - Reads a CSV of gauges with columns for **latitude**, **longitude**, and **station id**